adobe/helix-deploy/README.md

   --version      Show version number                                   [boolean] --verbose, -v                                       [boolean] [default: false] --directory    Project directory                       [string] [default: "."]
+  --namespace    OpenWhisk namespace.
+Needs to match the namespace provided with
+                 the openwhisk credentials.
   --pkgVersion   Version use in the embedded package.json.
   --modules, -m  Include a node_module as is.              [array] [default: []] --help         Show help                                             [boolean]